-Quick-look plots and 1-hour sky condition status are available at http://stdb2.stelab.nagoya-u.ac.jp/omti/ as measures of data quality.
+Quick-look plots and 1-hour sky condition status are available at https://stdb2.isee.nagoya-u.ac.jp/omti/ as measures of data quality.

-- Definitions and descriptions of higher-level instrument data products - Numerical
+- Definitions and descriptions of higher-level instrument data products - Numerical unit of m/s (wind) and Kelvin (temperature).

-The airglow images are originally in unit of count, and can be converted to the unit of Rayleighs.
-The Fabry-Perot interferometer data are in ASCII, in unit of m/s (wind) and Kelvin (temperature).
 The photometer data are in unit of Rayleighs.
 The rotational temperature is in unit of Kelvin.